Scale-invariant spin dynamics and the quantum limits of field sensing

 First, precisely because the decoherence rate $\omdd \propto \rho$ grows faster with density than does the $t \propto \rho^{2/3}$ (diffusive) or $t \propto \rho^{1/3}$ (ballistic) transport time across the inter-particle spacing, for sufficiently large densities (or sufficiently slow transport) the spins will appear effectively immobile and can be treated as fixed, so that the conclusions given above for fixed spins apply.
 Second, in the opposite extreme of highly-mobile, weakly-coupled spins, we can expect short-range collisional processes to cause spin depolarization faster than do long-range spin-spin interactions.
 Such collisions produce a decoherence rate $\Gamma \propto \rho$ in both diffusive and ballistic regimes \cite{HapperBook2010}.
-It has been reported \cite{BhaskarPRL1980} that the limiting {``spin-destruction'' (SD) collision rates} $\Gamma_{\rm SD}$ in alkali-alkali collisions are consistent with a molecular dipole-dipole interaction, such that $\Gamma_{\rm SD} \propto \gamma^2$.
-If this is the case, the sensitivity is similarly {implementation-independent}.
-In the case of $^{87}$Rb, measured SD rates are moreover consistent with a limiting sensitivity $E_R/\hbar \approx 1$ \cite{JimenezBook2017}.
+As a consequence, $E_R$ becomes independent of density $\rho$.
+The collisional processes that produce decoherence do not, however, appear to scale with $\gamma$ as would be required for a species-independent sensitivity limit \cite{AllredPRL2002}.
+For this regime, we thus expect a density-independent limit for any given sensing species, but we do not expect these limits to be the same for different species.